QUICKSTART

 Connect to Wi-Fi & Update

 Open Wi-Fi settings and connect the Screenmate One to your home network before doing anything else.
 Once connected, launch the Screenmate Updater app and press Check for Updates.
+If there is an update available, click Update System.

-Latest Confirmed Firmware: 1.0.6
+Latest Confirmed Firmware: v1.0.10

 Screenmate One Active Command switch